-- The Respondent must actually be offering the goods or services at issue; - The Respondent must use the site to sell only the trade marked goods; - The site must accurately disclose the registrant's relationship with the trade mark owner; and - The Respondent must not try to corner the market in all domain names, thus depriving the trade mark owner of reflecting its own mark in a domain name.
+- the Respondent must actually be offering the goods or services at issue; - the Respondent must use the site to sell only the trade marked goods; - the site must accurately disclose the registrant's relationship with the trade mark owner; and - the Respondent must not try to corner the market in all domain names, thus depriving the trade mark owner of reflecting its own mark in a domain name.

-Even assuming that the goods offered by the Respondent via the disputed domain name are genuine goods first put on the market by the Complainant or with its consent, the Respondent cannot benefit from Oki Data since the Respondent appears to be using the disputed domain name to sell goods other than the trade marked goods, and it has not accurately disclosed the lack of any relationship between it and the Complainant, notwithstanding that a commercial relationship will be inferred in light of the Respondent's use of the Mark in the disputed domain name, of the HEETS and IQOS marks on the Website, and of copyright-protected artistic works on the Website.
-The Respondent is therefore using the Complainant's intellectual property in a manner normally reserved for licensed or authorized distributors or retailers only, despite not itself being such a distributor or retailer.
+Even assuming that the goods offered by the Respondent via the disputed domain name are genuine goods first put on the market by the Complainant or with its consent, the Respondent cannot benefit from Oki Data since the Respondent has not accurately disclosed the lack of any relationship between it and the Complainant, notwithstanding that a commercial relationship will be inferred in light of the Respondent's use of the Mark in the disputed domain name, of the HEETS and IQOS marks on the Website, and of copyright-protected artistic works on the Website.
+The Respondent is therefore using the Complainant's intellectual property in a manner that has the effect of impersonating the Complainant or falsely suggesting an affiliation with the Complainant.